rohanbparab/Practice_Projects-SQL-/README.md

 # SQL_Projects
-This Repository will contain all levels of SQL Projects
+This Repository which contains all levels of SQL Projects.